 I was at the studio

 Yuuri hesitated.
 He’d been mocked enough for it in junior high, so it wasn’t the kind of thing he usually told people unless he knew them well.
-On the other hand, Victor was the star of the figure skating club, he’d probably taken a few dance lessons himself.
+On the other hand, Victor was the star of the figure skating club, it was safe to assume he’d taken a few dance lessons himself.

 Wow, amazing! *_*